elburb/dn42regsrv/API.md

 'Backlinks' key is added which provides an array of registry objects that reference this one.

-If the match parameter is provided, the <object> is substring matched against all objects in the <type>.
+If the match parameter is provided, the &lt;object&gt; is substring matched against all objects in the &lt;type&gt;.
 Matching is case insensitive.

 If the match parameter is not provided, an exact, case sensitive object name is required.